jllegras/ngsToolsDev/EXAMPLE/README.md

 Note that these values are very similar, as expected, to the one retrieved using the unfolded data (testB.stat).
 Differences derive from a different prior used to compute posterior probabilities.

 Currently, it is not possible to estimate a joint-SFS from folded data.
 To compute FST from folded data, please use one of the two alternatives provided in the example above.
+A folded joint-SFS can also be estimated by first computing posterior probabilities of sample allele frequencies assuming a uniform prior (simply provide a file with n+1 equal values as prior SFS), run ngs2dSFS, and fold the spectrum afterwards.
 PCA can be performed with folded data by adding `-isfold 1` in ngsCovar if we choose to weight each site by its probability of being variable.

 ## INBREEDING

     NGSF=/home/mfumagalli/Documents/Software/ngsF

 In case of data with inbreeding, almost all analyses can be carried out in the same fashion.
 Main difference is in how we use ANGSD and ngsF to estimate inbreeding coefficients and incorporate them into the analyses.